connorkeevill/dynamic-3D-reconstruction/README.md

 The key parameters here are reconstruction_strategy, the [logging] section, and the [output] section.

 ## Building
-The simplest this project is with Docker.
-I would strongly advise against building this project without Docker, as it has a lot of dependencies.
+As above, I strongly advise the use of Docker to build this project.

 Building the project with Docker is simple.
 First, clone the repository (if you don't already have a local copy of the code):